Keith Martin (politician): Liberal

 Martin has organized several relief efforts to ship urgent medical supplies to areas in crisis.

 He is the founder of several global health and conservation initiatives.
 He is Founder and Chair of the first all Party International Conservation Caucus.
-In 2010, he founded the International Conservation Forum, a website that increases awareness and facilitates action on key conservation issues through the use of social media and the publication of the online magazine, The Horn.
+In 2010, he founded the International Conservation Forum, a website that increases awareness and facilitates action on key conservation issues through the use of social media and the publication of the online magazine - The Horn.

-On November 9, 2010, Martin announced that he would not run in the next election, stating that "Canada's institutions need new blood and new ideas."
-He has been an outspoken critic of the decline in democracy in parliament and the increasing disempowerment of Members of Parliament.
+On November 9, 2010, Martin announced that he wouldn't run in the next election, stating that "Canada's institutions need new blood and new ideas."
+He's been an outspoken critic of the decline in democracy in parliament and the increasing disempowerment of Members of Parliament.

 Post-politics career

-In September 2012, Martin was selected to be the Consortium of Universities for Global Health's (CUGH) founding Executive Director.
-With over 170 academic institutions and a network of 30,000 scientists around the world, CUGH is the world's largest consortium of academic institutions and other related organizations.
+In September 2012, Martin was appointed as the founding Executive Director of the Consortium of Universities for Global Health (CUGH).
+With over 170 academic institutions and a network of 30,000 scientists worldwide, CUGH is the world's largest consortium of its kind.
 It works across research, education, advocacy and service, across disciplines, to improve the health of people and the planet.
 CUGH is particularly focused on improving health and environmental outcomes in low-income communities.

-November 2014, Martin made presentations on the nexus between environmental sustainability, conservation, and human health at the World Parks Congress in Sydney, Australia..
+November 2014, Martin made presentations on the nexus between environmental sustainability, conservation, and human health at the World Parks Congress in Sydney, Australia.
 He regularly speaks at conferences on a wide range of global health issues (www.cugh.org) covering health, conservation, the environment and politics.
-He has co-chaired CUGH's last 7 global health conferences that attract over 1800 scientists and students from over 50 nations. (www.cugh.org).
-He is a member of the Lancet Commission on Pollution and Health, a member of the editorial Board of the Annals of Global Health (www.annalsofglobalhealth.org), a member of the Board of Directors of the Jane Goodall Institute (www.janegoodall.org) and an adviser to the International Cancer Expert Corps.
+He has co-chaired CUGH's last 7 global health conferences that attract over 1800 scientists and students from over 50 nations.
+He is a member of the Lancet Commission on Pollution and Health, a member of the editorial Board of the Annals of Global Health, a member of the Board of Directors of the Jane Goodall Institute and an adviser to the International Cancer Expert Corps.

-He currently lives in Washington, D.C., U.S.A. and Victoria, British Columbia, Canada.